Javier, Astros pitch 2nd no-hitter in World Series history

 “We came back the next day and won,” said Thomson, then the bench coach.
 “So these guys, they got a short memory.”

-This was the fourth no-hitter of the season — two combos by the Astros, the team effort by the Mets and the only individual effort, by Angels rookie Reid Detmers.
+This was the fourth no-hitter of the season — two combos by the Astros, the team job by the Mets and the only individual effort, by Angels rookie Reid Detmers.

 Maybe it was the team’s switch to orange tops, or the lucky lunch Baker had at a Philly hoagie spot, but the Astros sure looked different than the previous night, when they got shut out on a feeble five singles.